-We have generated \$4,241,514 in licensing revenues from our operations to date.
-This revenue was the payment of an upfront fee of \$4,120,400 pursuant to a Collaboration and Technology Transfer Agreement with Shiseido Company, Limited ("Shiseido") and \$121,114 pursuant to a License and Collaboration Agreement with YOFOTO (China) Health Industry Co.
-Ltd. This revenue was not recurring revenue from our operations and we may not obtain similar revenue in the future.
+We have generated \$4,494,123 in licensing revenues from our operations to date.
+This revenue was the payment of an upfront fee of \$4,120,400 pursuant to a Collaboration and Technology Transfer Agreement with Shiseido Company, Limited ("Shiseido") and \$373,323 pursuant to a License and Collaboration Agreement with YOFOTO (China) Health Industry Co.
+Ltd. ("YOFOTO") for certain development and commercialization rights to certain products (the "Licensed Technology") for Greater China (Hong Kong, People's Republic of China, Macau, and Taiwan) (the "Licensed Territory").
+This revenue was not recurring revenue from our operations and we may not obtain similar revenue in the future.